chaseruskin/legoHDL/README.md

 <br />

 ### __Documentation__
-Documentation can be found [here](https://c-rus.github.io/legoHDL/).
+To learn more about the powers of legoHDL, read the [documentation](https://c-rus.github.io/legoHDL/).

 ### __Roadmap__
-This project is under active development, and the [roadmap](https://github.com/c-rus/legoHDL/projects/1) gives a glimpse into what features and enhancements are being worked on.
-Documentation and features are constantly being added/changed.
+Check out the [roadmap](https://github.com/c-rus/legoHDL/projects/1) to see what features and enhancements are currently being worked on.

 ### __Trying it out__